-Welcome to the fourth month of the year, and it’s time to crack the anagram for April 2014!
+After a slight delay, welcome to the sixth month of the year, and you are cordially invited to crack the anagram for June 2014!

 As usual Easy or Hard modes are available to unlock and download your desktop calendar.

-Both answers relate to the pixelated image above in some way, so put your feet up and have a ponder… You will of course have to use your skills of deduction to arrange the letters into the correct order to solve the Sherlock related anagram to gain access to the wallpaper download.
+Both answers relate to the pixelated image above in some way.
+You will of course have to use your skills of deduction to arrange the letters into the correct order to solve the Sherlock related anagram to gain access to the wallpaper download.

 First aired in 2001, the HBO mini-series Band of Brothers is considered to be one of the most definitive portrayals of the Second World War to have been produced.
 Following the paratroopers of Easy Company, part of the 101st Airborne Division of the US Army, the ten part series details their journey from training in the United States to the final race to capture Hitler’s Eagles Nest in Berchtesgaden, Germany, while also within the entirety of the second episode featuring the events of June 6 1944 - D-Day.